|206-337-2020 in Seattle

-No other photo restorer offers so much, for so little, offering a much lower price, offering only the best photos.
+No other photo restorer offers so much, for so little, offering our best photo work, for lower pricing than others.

-As photo artists, we have a meticulous keen eye on every photo detail, trying to produce the best photographs.
+As photo artists, we have a meticulous keen eye on each photo detail, restoring photos better than any other.

-As tintype photo historians, we can place a year in a range for tintype photos, knowing era's from 1836 to 1917.
+As tintype photo historians, we can give a range of years within a tintype's era, as tintypes lived 1836 to 1917.

 PixSavers leads in service excellence by anticipating, listening well, and by responding to all customer wishes.

-We are committed to advancements, production, support, of new digital tools that make this easy.
+We are committed to advancements, production, support, and digital tools that help us work better.

-According to our plan, our goal is to broaden efforts and introduce services as unique as our first.
+According to plan, our goal is to broaden more services, beyond efforts first introduced in 1999.

-Made by a graphic designer in colors, our logo has a sense of flow, movement through its layers.
+Made by a graphic designer in color, our logo is a simple continuous movement of flowing layers.

-Colors are drawn with precision, each in its own exact dimension related to size, length, spacing.
+Colors are drawn with precision, relating to an exact dimension in size, length, spacing and flow.

-On the right is an example of how photo art and graphics are made in layers, to flattened object.
+On the right is an example of how photo art and graphics are made in layers to a flattened object.

-Each layer is dissected, manipulated, saved, reassembled, reused, then blended to each other.
+Each layer is dissected, manipulated, saved, reassembled, reused, blended, stacked, collapsed.

-The magic is in the photo artist.
-It's all tedious talent, with genuine artistic brain-power.
+The magic is in the photo artist as tedious genuine talent, and creative artistic-power.

 Conceptual Advertising Art